-Blinds and shades should be vacuumed regularly with a soft brush attachment.
-Use of a soft cloth and mild cleaner on metal blinds will help keep them looking new.
-For fabric shades, upholstery cleaners are not recommended.
+Shades and curtains can be vacuumed regularly with a soft brush attachment.
+Use of a soft cloth and mild cleaner on roll shades will help keep them looking new.
+For fabric curtains, upholstery cleaners are not recommended.
 Instead, spot clean when necessary, using a mild soap and water solution on affected area.